Frequently Asked Questions

 How does Friends of the Edgewater Library raise funds?

 Please consider joining for as little as $10 a year – although there are several other membership levels.
-Other ways to support us are to join a committee, make a donation, or sponsor a particular program.
+Other ways to support us are to make a donation, sponsor a particular program, donate books before the book sale, and help spread the word about our programs.
+Sign up on the home page to receive our newsletter so you know about our many activities.
 Read more.
 Your contributions will help enhance the library and educate and engage the community.